kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/the Biblical perspective.md

     his name"   John 1:12

 What plants are recognizing in us is that mankind comes from a royal lineage.
 God has placed us here intending that we choose that royalty once again, and in so doing, Jesus offers us a more abundant life:  "I am come that they might have life, and that they might have it more abundantly"   John 10:10  (the astute reader will notice additionally that Jesus has actually also come to give us life itself...there is something deep there for those who have an ear to hear...)

+Jesus' statement in Matt.
+21:21 is a prophecy that has yet to be fulfilled to the scale He stated it.
+To the extent that we are now able to fulfill this good prophecy of His and we refuse to do so, we deprive Him of what He is worthy of.
+I want to see that He is no longer deprived of the fulfillment of His words that He is worthy of.
+With a little help from the real-time, instantaneous feedback that devices like the GWAAM-Sea Aid provide, people can learn the faith technique needed to bring fulfillment to that good prophecy of His.

 ## Wrap-up:</p>
 Jesus cursed the fig tree, it withered away, and He said we would do the same [Matt 21:19-21](https://www.biblegateway.com/passage/?search=Matt+21%3A19-21&version=KJV):